 - Complete the Utah self-certification form when you apply for the CDL.

-Primarily there are two (2) government agencies that make up the policies for CDL holders:
+There are two (2) government agencies that make up the policies for CDL holders:

 - FMCSA (Federal Motor Carrier Safety Administration), the Federal agency that makes the majority of the rules.

 - Utah also has some rules that come into play.
 Keep in mind that the state of Utah can make requirements stricter than FMCSA rules, but cannot make them less.

 - Federal Regulation Commercial Driver License Standards – 49 CFR 383

 - Federal Motor Carrier Safety Regulations – 49 CFR 390

 - Utah Code Uniform Commercial Driver License Act – 53-3-400 – 53-3-420

 - Traffic Code 41-6a